Statistics for Human Factors

 Course overview

 This course aims to equip students with essential statistical methods and analytical tools vital for human factors research.
-The focus is on developing robust understanding and skills in executing various statistical tests, from foundational concepts to advanced analysis techniques, including the General Linear Model.
-By covering topics such as Null Hypothesis Significance Testing, Panda programming tips, data visualization, parametric and non-parametric methods, and advanced topics like regression, latent variable analysis, and General Linear Model, students will be prepared to conduct rigorous and meaningful research in human factors, ensuring they can effectively design experiments, analyse data, and interpret results within real-world applications.
+The focus is on developing robust understanding and skills in executing various statistical tests, from foundational concepts to advanced analysis techniques.
+By learning topics such as descriptive statistics, null hypothesis significance testing, programming with statistics software packages, data visualization, parametric and non-parametric methods, and advanced topics like regression, latent variable analysis, and General Linear Model, students will be prepared to conduct rigorous and meaningful research in human factors, ensuring they can effectively analyse data, and interpret results within real-world applications.

 Course learning outcomes

-• Critically evaluate research designs and data quality, using techniques such as power analysis, normality testing, outlier detection, and inter-rater reliability measures to ensure rigorous research standards
+• Examine research designs and data quality, using statistical techniques and measures to ensure research standards.

 Prerequisite(s)